 How to choose a recruitment consultant?

-In many of my blogs, I reference how you should “talk to your recruiter” about questions you might have about the job process.
+In many of our blogs, we reference how you should “talk to your recruiter” about questions you might have about the job process.
 Before all of this, there is the initial question of how do you find a consultant?
 There’s a seemingly unlimited supply of agencies, consultancies, and recruitment consultancies out there.
 So, which one is right for you?

 A good relationship with a consultant or company can be very advantageous and get you in front of some exclusive roles and so it is worthwhile taking the below points into consideration when deciding with whom to work.